 How to Make a Claim on Your Homeowner’s Insurance

-Claiming on a homeowner’s insurance policy usually entails filling out claim forms, producing supporting paperwork, and negotiating a settlement with the insurance company.
+Filing a homeowner’s insurance claim typically involves completing claim forms, providing supporting documentation, and negotiating a settlement with the insurance company.
 Follow these steps to make a claim: